 - Are there IG program resources?
 If yes, are they part-time or full-time?

-- What is the level of senior leadership support for IG?
+- What is the level of RIM involvement in IG?

-- What is the level of management support for IG?
+- What is the level of legal involvement in IG?

-After assessing an organization’s governance maturity level based on these principles, organizations may consider implementing privacy management activities like those outlined below to align and remediate gaps towards privacy maturity.
+After assessing an organization’s governance maturity level based on these principles, organizations may consider implementing privacy management activities like those outlined below in order to align and remediate gaps towards privacy maturity.

 - Document roles and responsibilities for privacy governance including organizational charts, job descriptions, etc.

 - Implement roles-based data privacy training, particularly for individuals responsible for managing or handling personal information.

 The privacy management activities within these first three principles are critical for organizations to ensure they effectively manage information with sufficient granularity to identify and mitigate privacy risks.
 An organization should consider assessing and implementing these principles as it progresses toward a higher level of information governance.